Temporary Email

 FAQ

-Why use temporary email for testing?
+What is temporary email good for in testing?

 Need a quick disposable inbox?